sjhatfield/sjhatfield.github.io/_posts/2020-08-17-Kaggle-melanoma-images.md

 ## Software

-I will be using PyTorch for the neural network implementation.
+I will be using PyTorch for the CNN model implementation.
 The Python file where I create the networks and key functions required for training can be found [here](https://github.com/sjhatfield/kaggle-melanoma-2020/blob/master/src/models/model.py).
 Torchvision and PIL are used for image augmentations.
+Finally, the models are trained using a standard process in notebooks, here is a [Resnet example](https://github.com/sjhatfield/kaggle-melanoma-2020/blob/master/notebooks/resnet_internal.ipynb).

 ## Model Parameters

-Despite using a relatively standard training, validation, testing strategy with fairly standard architectures, there are still a number of parameters to be chosen.
+Despite using a relatively standard training, validation and testing strategy with fairly standard architectures, there are still a number of parameters to be chosen.
 My choices with justification come next.

 ### Model Architecture